 - Fail to call through the match behind after falling more than one hole behind the four-ball in front.

 - Add, remove or change the name of another member on the timesheet without their express permission

-- Fail to enter their score into the computer and return their card to the Committee following completion of round.
+- Fail to enter their score into the computer or online app and return their card to the Committee following completion of round.

 For a player to be eligible to win the Captain’s prize on Captain’s Day or to compete in the final of the Club Championship or the Senior’s Club Championship, he must have played in five (5) club qualifying competitions during the current season.